 Site inspection of the proposed development site was undertaken by Cardno on Tuesday 2nd October 2012.
 Photos 1 to 3 illustrate the condition of the subject on this particular day.
-There are no significant distinguishing features associated with the proposed site and it is not considered to possess any natural features that would prevent the reasonable development of the site from occurring.
+The site inspection revealed that the proposed camp location was formerly used as a road base quarry and has been entirely cleared and scraped down to the mudstone level.
+It is noted that the aerial photo in Figure 5 may not accurately represent the current condition of the site.